 - Planning a cheap holiday to Walt Disney World FAQ:

-It all happened on a bit of a whim one night in March, when I decided I was truly fed up of life’s monotony.
+It all happened on a bit of a whim one night in March when I decided I was truly fed up with life’s monotony.
 I’d had a couple of gins and then took to my computer to ‘finish some work’.
 Before I knew what was what, I awoke the next morning to find a holiday booking confirmation in my inbox.

-As labelled above, this post contains some affiliate links to help you plan a cheap holiday to Walt Disney World!
+This post contains some affiliate links to help you plan a cheap holiday to Walt Disney World.

-The first things you need to consider are your possible travel dates and how long you want to visit Walt Disney World resort for.
-With it being based in Orlando, you’re not really going to be looking at a short break here.
+The first things you need to consider are your possible travel dates and for how long you want to visit Walt Disney World.
+With it being based in Orlando, you’re not really going to be looking at a short break.
 My recommendation is to look for a 14-night stay at the minimum.
 This isn’t just because most holidays and tickets run for this length, but because your trip is going to take time.

 I was able to save quite a bit of money by opting to fly on a Tuesday.
 If you look for departures on a Tuesday, Wednesday or sometimes Thursday, you’ll find that the prices are a lot lower than on a Monday, Friday, Saturday or Sunday.

 You can also sometimes make savings by opting for indirect flights, which may involve stopping at another US city such as Atlanta or Boston.
-Personally I didn’t want to be doing that with my five-year-old, but if you are looking to find the cheapest holiday to Walt Disney World possible, that might be an option to consider.
+Personally, I didn’t want to do that with my five-year-old, but if you are looking to find the cheapest holiday to Walt Disney World possible, that might be an option to consider.

 Saving more money on your flights to Orlando